Why Is December Called December?

 • December 7, 1941: The attack on Pearl Harbor.
 A reminder that December isn’t all tinsel and joy.

 • December 31, 1999: The world collectively panicked about Y2K.
-(Spoiler: Nothing happened.)
+Spoiler: nothing happened.

 December’s Iconic Moments in History

-Why December Topds the Calendar!
+Why December Tops the Calendar!

-Why December Wins the Calendar Popularity Contest
+Why December Tops the Calendar

 December’s Legacy in Language and Culture